 As a byproduct of competing priorities and pressure to be first to market, most enterprises suffer from one or more of these symptoms.
 Even teams proactively trying to solve these issues often have difficulty getting traction because of deeply ingrained organizational silos.

-Why is integrated marketing effective?
+Why is an integrated marketing strategy effective?

 Investing in integrated marketing drives ROI in three ways: